KyrieZhang329/Torch-learning-projects/README.md

 # Torch_learning_projects
-This Kyrie's little projects when learning PyTorch.
+This Kyrie's small projects when learning PyTorch.